sznowicki/EU-VAT-Calc/README.md

 # What is EU-VAT-CALC?
 Small class to calculate taxes for businesses that pay EU VAT tax.

+## CJS and ESM module exports since v3.0.0
+This module exports both `cjs` and `esm` modules from a single package.
+It should work out of the box, but if you observe any problems please report here in Github.

+In case of errors, downgrade to 2.4.0.
+Functional wise those packages are the same.

 ## Use cases
 ### For those under MOSS procedure
 If you're under a Mini One Stop Shop procedure (or even if not, but pay consumer VAT in every EU country):